 In 2005, the 12-month program expanded to a 24-month curriculum for the bachelor's degree, graduating the first 2-year class in 2007.
 An undergraduate, international student exchange program with the University of Wolverhampton in Great Britian was also established and is now self-funded by students.

-With the addition of the Master of Science in Molecular Biotechnology degree program in 2006, the program moved from its location in the hospital building to its expanded lab space in the Eaton Building on the KU Medical Center campus.
-Led by program director Eric Elsinghorst, the graduate program has grown steadily since.
+With the addition of the master's in molecular biotechnology degree program in 2006, the program moved from its location in the hospital building to expanded lab space in the Eaton Building on the KU Medical Center campus.
+Led by program director Elsinghorst, the graduate program has grown steadily since.